nanoporetech/cronkite/README.md

 > ### What's going on
 >
-> `element` specifies must be set to `"epi-report-selector"` to use this component.
+> `element` specifies must be set to `"cronk-selector"` to use this component.
 In the example above the value of the `@selectList` attribute is set to a list of barcodes pulled out of event payload using JMESPath.
 A unique list of whatever is returned will be created by the component.
 The event listened to is `qctelemetry:basecalling1d:1`.
 Once the user makes a selection, a filter predicate (a closure containing the current selection) will be forwarded to all data streams which are configured to filter responses based on the `@selector` value.
 The `@acceptsFilters` prop is used to configure this for the datastream

 <hr/>